- Check out this video “Steve Pavlina on sex 3.0, threesome, 30 days projects and personal development“

 Olivier Roland: 5 to 10 times.

 Stig Severinsen: Sitting in the car, in a taxi but the point is that you do the ratio 1 to 2.
 So, let’s say we inhale for 4 seconds, let’s do that.
-So you go… 4 seconds let’s say 1 second break 2 – and then or 2 seconds and then 8 seconds out… and soft landing… and 4.
-So, you always have to have this very, very soft almost like waves on the ocean, like hills in the in the mountainside, like in the countryside.
+So you go… 4 seconds let’s say 1-second break 2 – and then or 2 seconds and then 8 seconds out… and soft landing… and 4.
+So, you always have to have this very, very soft almost like waves on the ocean, like hills in the mountainside, like in the countryside.

 And, this binds everything together.
 It binds your mind together; it binds your surroundings together.
 So, you become much more important than just yourself.
 That what you emit to people around you, will come back.
 So, when you’re in this exhale and you know how to control it, because we talked about the tongue or the lips or the throat, you get a machine that can control the airflow.
 So, it’s completely different to the uncontrolled, unconscious mouth breathing.

 And, anyone who is stressed knows, maybe they don’t know what they realized now when I tell them that when you’re stressed there is no pause.
-So, imagine if you want to land a project or you want to sell something and you sit there, you’re a bit nervous, sweating and so consciously because you don’t know these little techniques, you don’t make breaks.
+So, imagine if you want to land a project or you want to sell something and you sit there, you’re a bit nervous, sweating and so consciously because you don’t know these little techniques, you don’t take breaks.

 You will never win that project.
 You will never get that sale whereas you sit down you do nothing, but you do but it looks like nothing.
 You say welcome to the people “Yeah, great you could come”.
 And, you just follow that rhythm one to two.
 So, it doesn’t have to be exactly on the second two but just a slow exhale, right.
 We get the point, the exhale is the relaxed, right?
 The exhalation is the relaxation.

 Olivier Roland: Yeah, okay.